 In a few areas, our teams are based directly in hospitals and medical centres, where they work closely with medical staff in identifying who needs help.

 The benefits of such partnerships are obvious.
 Patients are discharged earlier, freeing up much needed bed space.
 Our wheelchairs also help people become more independent at home and get to follow-up medical appointments.

 In short, the service is a big help to the NHS and local authorities.

 But, sadly, there is quite a big glitch in the current system.
-Perhaps precisely because the service has grown so organically over decades, how the Red Cross works with statutory bodies across the UK isn’t always the same.
+Because the service has grown so organically over decades, the way the Red Cross works with statutory bodies in England, Wales and Northern Ireland isn’t always the same.